This is yet another recipe to add to your healthy Thanksgiving recipes collection!

 Preheat oven to 400.
 Use organic coconut oil (glass jar only!) to coat a pie pan.
 Mix dry ingredients in one bowl, wet ingredients into another.
 Then add wet to dry, stirring well.
 Pour into pie pan.
 Bake 38 minutes.
 Remove and it will still be jiggly in the middle.
 Do not touch! 🙂 Let cool, for approximately 1 hour.
 Then place in fridge for 6 hours / overnight before eating.
 Then, enjoy!
 Top with coconut whip.

 1 can organic coconut cream, full fat.
 For additional back-up support, have at least 1/4c organic coconut milk nearby if you want to thin out your whip (I don’t, but you may want too – the creamier the better for me!).
+Have this in the fridge overnight or in the freezer for a few hours before you need it.

 1/3 c organic Erythritol or any other non-sugar sweetener of your choice, although I recommend not using Stevia due to the aftertaste.